behavioral-data/Cognitive-Reframing/README.md

 $ pip install -r requirements.txt
 ```

 This code uses OpenAI's python library.
-Please make sure that to set the OPENAI_API_KEY environment variable to your OpenAI API key.
+Please ensure that you set the OPENAI_API_KEY environment variable to your OpenAI API key.
 You can find your API key at [platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).

 ### 2. Reframing